mghazwi/distributed-verifiable-encryption/README.md

 # Dist-Saver
+WARNING: This is an academic work-in-progress proof-of-concept prototype, and in particular has not received careful code review.
+This implementation is NOT ready for production use.

 ## Verifiable encryption using DIST-SAVER
 This is a modified version of the [`SAVER`] protocol which was implemented [`here`] with the following implemented extensions: